kingluddite/web-dev-notes/frontend/js/es6/wesbos/redux/05-react-router.md

 # React Router
 ## How it works
-Render out the Router to the page and then it will dictate which Components render based on routes in URL
+Render out the `router` to the page and then it will dictate which Components render based on routes in URL

 ### Import our Components
 `Main.js`